 We are delighted to announce that the GVS 9th Annual Scientific Sessions will take place as scheduled on September 10th-12th, 2021.
 Our number one priority is a safe and family-friendly weekend.

 GVS and the Ritz-Carlton Reynolds on Lake Oconee are taking the steps laid out by the CDC regarding large gatherings.
 Many outdoor activities are planned and the sprawling property lends itself well to the guidelines for social distancing.
-Registration will begin on May 1, 2021.

 Learn and Relax